w3c/webdriver-bidi/README.md

 ./scripts/build.sh
 ```

-This script will install `bikeshed` (if not installed yet) and generate an
+This script installs `bikeshed` (if not installed yet) and generates an
 `index.html` file for the specification.

 Later on, you can use the `--upgrade` argument to force installing a newer version.